SafwanSaleem/Subdomain-port-scanner-passive/README.md

 # 🔍 Passive Subdomain Discovery & Port Scanner

 A  bash script for passive reconnaissance that combines AnubisDB + certificate transparency logs with Shodan's InternetDB to discover subdomains and enumerate open ports - passive, free and no API keys required!
-A fat yool for recon when you can not run port scan or brute force sub domains
+A fsat tool for recon when you can not run port scan or brute force sub domains.
+Feel free to improve this concept.

 ## 🚀 Features